 - Consider monitoring your vendors and implementing business associate agreements.
 Hospital and practice vendors who can access your patients’ data are also responsible for keeping that data secure.
 Note, this includes cloud service providers which receive, maintain and transmit protected health information (PHI); the OCR is watching for HIPAA compliance in this area closely.

 - Is your data protected?
-In any collection of big data, there is a concern about effective de-identification.
-While HIPAA contains strong practices defining de-identified data, there are ongoing risks due to new technologies that can potentially re-identify.
+In any collection of big data, there is concern about effective de-identification.
+While HIPAA contains strong practices defining de-identified data, there are ongoing risks due to new technologies that can potentially re-identify information.

 - The recent passage of the 21st Century Cures Act in Congress creates a working group to address the privacy challenges of how PHI can be gathered, studied and utilized.
 This group will likely address data analytics and regulatory obligations in connection with meaningful use.
 Something to watch this year.

 - New technologies, apps and fitness wearables may blur the lines of what is normally considered healthcare data, outside of the usual HIPAA regulatory structure.
 The OCR is aware that HIPAA may not apply to this new data “beyond medical records.”
 However, OCR is determining the boundaries of its regulations regarding the burgeoning Internet of Things.

 - If there is a data breach, then you must report it immediately.
 One of the first acts by the OCR this year was to find a medical practice for negligent and late reporting.